graciellehigino/ms_range_interactions/response-letter.md

 ![](figures/GBIF_years_prop_nb_2000.png)

 We hope our revised manuscript is now more appropriate for publishing at PeerJ.
-Reiterating our appreciation for yours and the reviewer's thoughtful comments, we are available to answer any further questions.
+Reiterating our appreciation for yours and the reviewers' thoughtful comments, we are available to answer any further questions.

 Best regards,